 1. Given the nature of how this survey was shared online, it is possible that certain breeds are overrepresented while others are under-represented.

-With 112 large and giant breed dogs and breed mixes, I did have a broad sample of big dogs, however, I know there were more Mastiffs, Greater Swiss Mountain Dogs, Great Danes and other large and giant breeds than certain other breeds.
+With 112 large and giant breed dogs and breed mixes, I did have a broad sample of big dogs, however, I know there were more Mastiffs, Greater Swiss Mountain Dogs, Great Danes, and other large and giant breeds than certain other breeds.

 This potential imbalance may skew some of the expenses but overall should not have a huge impact given the sample size and number of breeds represented.

-2. While most common expenses for big dog owners are included in the survey results, it is not an exhaustive list of all possible expenses.
+2. While the most common expenses for big dog owners are included in the survey results, it is not an exhaustive list of all possible expenses.

 For example, costs associated with breeding dogs.
 For the 4% (28) of big dog owners who identify as dog breeders, these costs are likely a significant portion of their budget which, for them, need to be factored in.